Good mental health is more than just the absence of mental illness. Here are 8 tips for building good mental health.

 Exercise has been shown to increase wellbeing as well as reduce symptoms of depression and anxiety.
 Good physical health is related to better mental health so a healthy diet, avoiding excess alcohol or drugs, getting a good night's sleep, and regular checkups with the doctor can all help.

 3. Develop gratitude

 Count your blessings.
-Try keeping a gratitude journal and write down 3 positive things for each day.
+Try keeping a gratitude journal and write down 3 positive things each day.
 This can lead to increased wellbeing.

 4. Identify and use your strengths

 We all have different strengths and weaknesses but finding out what you are really good at and using those talents can increase wellbeing.
 A strengths questionnaire is available at Authentic Happiness.
 (It’s free, but you need to register).
 Using your strengths to help others or contribute to the community creates a sense of meaning and purpose.

 5. Create flow